visgl/deck.gl/docs/layers/gpu-grid-layer.md

 * Default: `false`

-Whether the layer should be rendered in high-precision 64-bit mode
+Whether the layer should be rendered in high-precision 64-bit mode.
+Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

+##### `gpuAggregation` (bool, optional)

+* Default: true

+When set to true and browser supports GPU aggregation, aggregation is performed on GPU.
+GPU aggregation can be 2 to 3 times faster depending upon number of points and number of cells.

+**Note:** GPU Aggregation requires WebGL2.
+When `gpuAggregation` is set to true and browser doesn't support WebGL2, aggregation falls back to CPU.

+**Note:** GPU Aggregation is faster only when using large data sets (point count is more than 500K), for smaller data sets GPU Aggregation could be potentially slower than CPU Aggregation.

 ##### `material` (Object, optional)